tmmytwllms/final_project/deliverables.md

 ### Presentation
 __Content__.

-The Readme as well as the "Deliverable 1" section above of the current document includes the following:
+The Readme as well as the "Deliverable 1" section of the current document includes the following:
 - Selected topic
 - Reason why they selected their topic
 - Description of their source of data